ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_1_introduction.md

 Why is this so ?
 Who knows.
 Maybe the peripherals in the SoC is intellectual property from external suppliers and can only be provided if you have a commercial agreement.<br>
 Anyway, we have enthusiasts who are trying to do something: https://linux-sunxi.org/Allwinner_Nezha, https://github.com/hno/Allwinner-Info.

 At one point, I discovered that in the RT-Thread OS (which is an small embedded OS) there is a HAL layer (Hardware Abstraction Layer) for the D1.
 This HAL is separated from the OS and is located in one place.
-A closer look reveals that this HAL quite similar to Linux drivers. <br>
+A closer look reveals that this HAL quite similar to Linux drivers.
+Also [Melis OS](https://github.com/Tina-Linux/d1s-melis/) looks like RTOS from Allwinner and is has a similar HAL.<br>
-Also [Melis OS](https://github.com/Tina-Linux/d1s-melis/) looks like RTOS from Allwinner and is has a similar HAL.
+I focused in RT-Thread spent a lot of time to understand boot process, debugging, run RT-Thread in D1H and manage to run MIPI DSI Display by HAL, also have a good progress with USB stack.<br>

 So, this series of articles will cover the knowledge and experience I gained from working with the Allwinner D1H and RT-Thread.<br>
 I hope someone finds something useful, RT-Thread have big potential as a bare-metal experimentation platform for the D1, as it includes many packages for GUI, audio, Ethernet, and more.<br>
 Maybe someone can help me with USB driver, please.
-I am ready for pull requests.<br>
+I am ready for issue reports and pull requests.<br>
 Lets go to the next chapter.<br>

 [Index](D1_0_index.md) | [Next chapter](D1_2_boot_process.md)